Disabling DNS not working

 This will result in /etc/resolv.conf pointing to the right place(s).
 There might be other changes needed, I will be testing some more.
 Sorry I cannot give you the complete changes needed in hdactl; I don't know how to detect DNS is off, or how to check that $dns2 is not null.

-#2 Updated by rgmhtt about 10 years ago
+#2 Updated by rgmhtt over 10 years ago

 - Status changed from New to Feedback